Relationship between Religion and Politics

 In America, the Republican party is associated with organized religious groups and religious values, while the Democratic party is considered less religious and offers more liberal points of view.
 As religiosity became relevant to politics, religious voters became republicans, and less religious voters became democrats.
 The life cycle theory explains that politicians can form a religious choice of the parties for their advantage to get votes.
 Politics can affect the level of religiosity at a particular time or stage of our life.

 In America, religion is an essential part of social life.
 Despite the constitutional dividing wall between church and state, national politicians refer to religion in great speeches.
 The President always asks God to bless America, sending his prayers to the disaster victims, accepting religious leaders, and praising religious values.
-Such propaganda of religion is unheard of in Europe.
-However, it may be because the majority is not religious, and the native populations, as opposed to immigrants, are not very religious.
+Such propaganda of religion is unheard of in Europe, where the majority is not religious, and the native populations, as opposed to immigrants, are not very religious.

 Cite this page